norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Stop playing
 Nothing makes my skin crawl like stepping into a Machine Learning stack where one of the repos is named "Playground."
 I know that is an unfortunately common nomenclature for experimentation suites, but words matter - and in this case reflect the flaws in the process.

-Product Engineering teams are not acedamia, and the software we write is not intended to promote our per
+Commerical Product Engineering teams are not Acedamia, and the software we write is not intended to promote our personal learning and exploration.
+This is not a place to play. _Experimentation_ is an important part AI/ML development
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNDIzOTc1MiwxMDUyMzgzMjgyLDYxNj
+eyJoaXN0b3J5IjpbLTExNDk4NjczNiwxMDUyMzgzMjgyLDYxNj
 Q3OTQ3Nyw2NjY1MzI1MTQsODM3MDc3MjMwLDEzNzc4NDk1MzQs
 MTc5MzM0MjE3NCw4MTM0ODU4MjIsLTYxODIzNzc2NywxNzk2Nz
 M3Njk2LC0xOTA5OTQwNzQ2LDE1ODI5NjY0NDMsNDUyNDM1NDI2